-The main tests for diagnosing HL are:
+The main tests for diagnosing NHL are:

 - Blood test

 - Lymph node biopsy

 - Immunophenotyping/flow cytometry

-- Imaging such as a CT scan or PET scan
+- Imaging such as a CT scan or PET scan.

-- Bone marrow biopsy.

-TYPES OF HL
+TYPES OF NHL

-HL is not a single disease.
+NHL is not a single disease.
 Knowing the exact type of lymphoma you have is important because it helps predict the course of your disease, and how it should be treated.